collective/collective.z3cform.datagridfield/README.rst

 Manipulating the Sub-form
 =========================

 The DataGridField makes use of a subform to build each line.
 The main DataGridField contains a DataGridFieldObject for each line in the table.
 The DataGridFieldObject in turn creates the DataGridFieldObjectSubForm to store the fields.

 There are two callbacks to your main form:

 **datagridInitialise(subform, widget)**

 * This is called when the subform fields have been initialised, but before the widgets have been created.
 Field based configuration could occur here.

 **datagridUpdateWidgets(subform, widgets, widget)**

 * This is called when the subform widgets have been created.
   At this point,  you can configure the widgets, e.g. specify the size of a widget.

 Here is an example how one can customize per-field widgets for the data grid field::

+    from .widget import DGFTreeSelectFieldWidget
+    from collective.z3cform.datagridfield import DataGridFieldFactory
+    from collective.z3cform.datagridfield import DictRow
+    from Products.CMFCore.interfaces import ISiteRoot
+    from z3c.form import form
+    from zope import interface
     from zope import schema
-    from zope import interface
-    from Products.CMFCore.interfaces import ISiteRoot

-    from five import grok

-    from plone.directives import form

-    from collective.z3cform.datagridfield import DataGridFieldFactory, DictRow
-    from .widget import DGFTreeSelectFieldWidget

     class ITableRowSchema(form.Schema):